Pyo0811/SchoolCode/README.md

    * Reference data types

 Arrays : NSArray, NSMutableArray ...
 The same type of data is stored continuously.
 Access the data through the index.
 NSArary : A static array .(only being used in Objective-c ) @[@1,@2,@3] NSMutableArray : A dynamic array. * array which has a list data type.
 String : Contained in NSString foundtion framework.
-Uses @"[string]" from Objective-c Number types : NSNumber, NSInteger etc. but, if it is reference type, it can't be operated
+Uses @"[string]" from Objective- Number types : NSNumber, NSInteger etc. but, if it is reference type, it can't be operated

     NSNumber @3 + @5 = ?   => (Error)
     NSInteger 3 + 5  = ?   => 8
     NSNumber *num1 = @3, *num2 = @5
     num1.integerValue + num2.integerValue = ? => 8